-The habitats and preserve elements described in the SJMSCP and present on the MHRP are listed below.
+The habitats and preserve elements described in the SJMSCP and present on the MAHRP are listed below.

+- Row and field crop.

+- Presence of rodents.

+- Presence of pigeons or mice.

+- Presence of short grasses, sometimes almost barren ground.

+- Presence of small reptiles and/or amphibians in shallow waters.
-- Row and field crop. - Presence of rodents. - Presence of pigeons or mice. - Presence of short grasses, sometimes almost barren ground. - Presence of small reptiles and/or amphibians in shallow waters. - Presence of tall perching sites (i.e., vegetative perches higher than surrounding vegetation which permit the species to survey the surrounding area) normally with adjacent agricultural fields or grasslands.

-- Location of the preserve from the San Joaquin River from its confluence with the Stanislaus River to Mossdale. - Presence of snags or trees with a moderate canopy cover, preferably near riparian areas. - Presence of stands of dense, tall, trees along riparian corridors for roosts or rookeries. - Presence of slow moving waters within natural and agricultural waterways. - Presence of small birds.
+- Presence of tall perching sites (i.e., vegetative perches higher than surrounding vegetation which permit the species to survey the surrounding area) normally with adjacent agricultural fields or grasslands. - Presence of snags or man-made platforms normally near water. - Presence of willow thickets at the edge of permanent water. - Location of the preserve from the San Joaquin River from its confluence with the Stanislaus River to Mossdale. - Presence of snags or trees with a moderate canopy cover, preferably near riparian areas. - Presence of stands of dense, tall, trees along riparian corridors for roosts or rookeries. - Presence of slow moving waters within natural and agricultural waterways. - Preserve location along the San Joaquin River with mixtures of trees and brush, and cavities in trees, snags, or logs. - Presence of mice, wood rats, berries and/or potential den sites, especially among large boulders. - Presence of small birds. - Presence of insects, berries, wild grapes, and other fruits in or adjacent to, riparian zones with shrub understory.